31 Greatest Adventurers Of All Time

 Ansel Adams was an American landscape photographer and environmentalist most known for his black-and-white photographs of the American West.
 He was a founding member of Group f/64 and was a life-long advocate for environmental conservation.
 His photographic practice had a deep connection with this advocacy.

 7. Ferdinand Magellan: Achieved the First European Navigation from the Atlantic to Asia

 Ferdinand Magellan was a Portuguese explorer who’s best known for having planned and led the 1519 Spanish expedition to the East Indies through the Pacific while seeking to open a maritime trade route.
 This expedition led him to discover the interoceanic passage which would later be called the Magellan Strait.

 8. David Aston: Explorer Helping People Find Their Own Adventure

-This one is a nod to this website’s owner.
-David Aston, (Founder of AdventureHacks over a decade ago) is a regular guy, and “adventure hack” if you will, who helps people go from chaos to clarity with outdoor adventure in 5 minutes or less.
+This one is a nod to this website’s owner and fearless leader.
+David, (Founder of AdventureHacks over a decade ago) is a regular guy, and “adventure hack” if you will, who helps people go from chaos to clarity with outdoor adventure usually in 5 minutes or less.
 He averages more than 1,000 miles per year on the trails and has hiked every major peak in the lower 48 states.
 He’s been known to hike barefoot at night with no lights to enhance his senses and tune into the area around him.
 He might not be famous, but we’d be hard pressed to find someone with more time on the trails or a more adventurous spirit in this day and age.
 He has touched the lives of every member of this team, thousands of users and countless strangers on the trails over the years.
-He’ll probably ask me to remove him from this list, but I wont 😉
+He’ll probably ask us to remove him from this list, but we wont 😉